 The Veale Youth Entrepreneurship Forum is a growing network of high schools in Northeast Ohio that equips students with an entrepreneurial mindset and essentials skills by providing exceptional education and real-world experiences in entrepreneurship.
 Founded in 2012 with the leadership of Young Entrepreneur Institute at University School, the Forum currently reaches more than 1,000 students annually at 18 selected public and private high schools.
 Signature programs of the Veale Youth Entrepreneurship Forum include a Fall Thinkfest and Pitchfest, and a Spring Business Plan Competition.

 The Entrepreneur Cup competition helps students bring their business dreams to reality.
 While developing their own new business ideas, students attend workshops to enhance their entrepreneurial planning skills and learn the basics of writing a business plan.
 The competition culminates in a final oral presentation before a panel of judges from the Cleveland business community.
-The winner of the US Entrepreneur Cup moves on to compete in the regional Veale Forum Business Plan Competition.
+The winner of the US Entrepreneur Cup moves on to compete in various regional competitions.

 The Stock Market Challenge (SMC) is a web-based educational tool that is used by thousands of elementary, middle, and high students around the state each semester to help teach economics, finance, current events, math, social studies and technology.
 Each student team receives $100,000 of virtual dollars in an SMC brokerage account and simulates managing a portfolio by buying and selling stocks at real-time prices.
 Students compete for prizes and statewide bragging rights.
 This is one of the most popular business activities at US, with over 200 middle school and high school students participating each year.